GP appointments are now available in your area during the evenings and at the weekend. To book an appointment, contact your practice

 Urgent and necessary problems (medical emergencies) - these appointments are dealt with on the same day by the Duty Doctor, who may call the patient down to the surgery if they feel it is necessary.
 See below for further information on these appointments.

 Routine or non-urgent, issues.
-From May 2016 we introduced a new system for appointments which should increase access to our GPs by reducing number of missed appointments, which in turn should prevent overloading the duty doctor surgeries.
 The majority of routine GP appointments are now opened 48 hours in advance each morning.
 A limited number of appointments are available up to one month in advance which can be booked online, you may find this useful where a GP or Nurse has asked you to arrange a follow-up appointment.
 See section below on online appointments for further information.

 We realise that you may only wish to disclose the nature of your illness to the doctor, however it is helpful if you can provide brief details to the receptionist so they can ascertain which appointment type to offer you and so that you are not delayed in receiving urgent treatment, should you need it.